ricardoboss/extended-nmea/README.md

 was _not_ type safe, it didn't play well with the rest of the code.
 That's why I created this version of my fork, which is a completely new implementation with the same idea, just with TypeScript support.

+In the end, I created [ricardoboss/vessel-state][5], which uses this library to update a Vuex store's state, representing a vessel with the latest information available.

 ---

 ## License